Teddy Kotick

-Teddy Kotick (born Theodore John Kotick; June 4, 1928 – April 17, 1986) was an American jazz bassist, who appeared as a sideman with many of the leading figures of the 1940s and 1950s, including Charlie Parker, Buddy Rich, Artie Shaw, Horace Silver, Phil Woods and Bill Evans.

-He was born in Haverhill, Massachusetts, United States.
-Kotick never recorded as a leader.
-He died of a brain tumor in 1986, aged 57.
+Theodore John Kotick (June 4, 1928 – April 17, 1986) was an American jazz double bassist.
+Kotick never recorded as a leader, but he appeared as a sideman with many leading jazz musicians, including Charlie Parker, Buddy Rich, Artie Shaw, Horace Silver, Phil Woods, and Bill Evans.
+He was born in Haverhill, Massachusetts, and died of a brain tumor in 1986, aged 57.